pepopowitz/your-first-react-app-exercises/exercise-1/README.md

 If you don't see this output, try to investigate the message you see, ask your neighbor, or raise your hand for assistance.

 If you do see this output, you're in good shape.
 The output will change as we modify our code.

+### Follow Along

+The instructor will help you rewrite unit tests using class syntax.

+throw away ->

 ### Background